What Every Photographer Should Know About Lenses

 Watch video lesson (8 mins) ↗

 This chapter discusses how to build upon the ideas in the previous section to compose foreground and background elements differently.
-Basically, focal length can be used to control how large background elements appear and how much of the background you see in a photo.
+Basically, focal length can be used to control how background elements appear and how much of the background you see in a photo.
 It compresses things and can make background elements appear closer.

 compressioncompressioncompression